AngeloMono/cells_tracker/README.md

-In debug mode is possible play or stop the video elaboration by the press of the space bar or go to the next frame by pressing any key
+In debug mode is possible to play or stop the video elaboration by the press of the space bar or go to the next frame by pressing any key

 ## Create custom weights